astrotars/stream-flutter/README.md

 ## Step 4: Viewing messages

-We're finally ready to view all our hard work.
+We're finally ready to view our messages.
 Since we're already listening to the channel, which was set up in part 2, all we need to do is display the messages.
 We create a list view that takes up the rest of the space not taken by our create message input:

 ```dart
 // mobile/lib/livestream_channel.dart:51